Quantum Error Correction for Beginners: Quantum error correction with stabiliser codes

 which is the $-1$ eigenstate of $U$.
-Therefore, provided $U$ is Hermitian, the general circuit of Fig.~\ref{fig:opmeas} will project an arbitrary input state to a $\pm 1$ eigenstate of $U$.
-This procedure is well known and is refered to as either a ``parity" or ``operator" measurement~\cite{NC00}.
+Therefore, provided $U$ is Hermitian, the general circuit of Fig.~\ref{fig:opmeas} will project an arbitrary input state to a $\pm 1$ eigenstate of $U$.\footnote{An operator, $U$, which is both Hermitian and unitary can only have eigenvalues of $\pm1$} This procedure is well known and is referred to as either a ``parity" or ``operator" measurement~\cite{NC00}.

 From this construction it should be clear how QEC state preparation proceeds.
-Taking the $[[7,1,3]]$ code as an example, 7-qubits are first initialized in the state $\ket{0}^{\otimes 7}$, after which the circuit shown in Fig.~\ref{fig:opmeas} is applied three times with $U = (K^1,K^2,K^3)$, projecting the input state into a simultaneous $\pm 1$ eigenstate of each $X$ stabilizer describing the $[[7,1,3]]$ code.
+Taking the $[[7,1,3]]$ code as an example (the following technique is not unique or optimal for preparing and correcting the 7-qubit code \cite{S97,S02} but once this idea is understood, readers should have little difficultly understanding other correction techniques), 7-qubits are first initialized in the state $\ket{0}^{\otimes 7}$.
+The circuit shown in Fig.~\ref{fig:opmeas} is applied three times with $U = K^1,K^2,K^3$, projecting the input state into a simultaneous $\pm 1$ eigenstate of each $X$ generator of the stabilizer group for the $[[7,1,3]]$ code.
 The result of each operator measurement is then used to classically control a single qubit $Z$ gate which is applied to one of the seven qubits at the end of the preparation.
 This single $Z$ gate converts any $-1$ projected eigenstates into $+1$ eigenstates.
-Notice that the final three stabilizers do not need to be measured due to the input state, $\ket{0}^{\otimes 7}$, already being a $+1$ eigenstate of $(K^4,K^5,K^6)$.
+Notice that the final three stabilizers do not need to be measured due to the input state, $\ket{0}^{\otimes 7}$, already being a $+1$ eigenstate of $K^4,K^5$ and $K^6$.
+Additionally as the state $\ket{0}^{\otimes 7}$ is also a $+1$ eigenstate of $K_7$, the initial state will be $\ket{0}_L$ state.
 Fig.~\ref{fig:7qubitprep} illustrates the final circuit, where instead of one ancilla, three are utilized to speed up the state preparation by performing each operator measurement in parallel.

-As a quick aside, let us detail exactly how the relavant logical basis states can be derived from the stabilizer structure of the code by utilizing the preparation circuit illustrated above.
-Instead of the 7-qubit code, we will use the stabilizer set shown in Table~\ref{tab:5qubit} to calculate the $\ket{0}_L$ state for the 5-qubit code.
-The four code stabilizers are given by,
+As a quick aside, let us detail exactly how the relevant logical basis states can be derived from the stabilizer structure of the code by utilizing this preparation procedure.
+We will use the stabilizer set shown in Table~\ref{tab:5qubit} to calculate the $\ket{0}_L$ state for the 5-qubit code as we have not yet explicitly shown the state vectors for the two logical state.
+The four stabilizer generators are given by,